MIT-LCP/physionet-build/deploy/README.md

 # Files in Current Directory

+- `emperor.uwsgi.service`: The uWSGI emperor mode configuration service file.
 - `physionet_nginx.conf`: The nginx configuration file for the PhysioNet site.
 - `physionet_uwsgi.ini`: Initialization file for uWSGI.
 - `uwsgi_params`: Generic parameters for uWSGI.
 - `post-receive`: The post-receive hook that runs in the bare repository in the staging/production servers.
-- `uwsgi.service`: The uWSGI emperor mode configuration service file.

 # Development Workflow